 422g (Size S)

 UNISEX | XS / S / M / L / XL

 The beta version of the Merino Coach Shirt Jacket released in 2019 was very convenient with a folding sleeve and a large pocket, so it received many good reviews from those who tried it.
 We thought of releasing it as it was for the general public, but as it had very little difference from the Merino shirt, we considered making it a slightly thicker coach jacket instead.

-The Merino 5-pocket pants work really well for the fall and winter season.
-The excellent thermal and moisture-wicking qualities of the Merino wool creat a comfortable feel that cannot be expressed by synthetic fabrics.
+The Merino 5-pocket pants work really well for the fall and winter seasons.
+The excellent thermal and moisture-wicking qualities of the Merino wool create a comfortable feel that cannot be expressed by synthetic fabrics.

 I love wool.
 I often go hiking in just wool tops and bottoms.
 The gentleness of the wool gives you a sense of security and comfort, as if it were your 2nd skin.
 I think wool is captivating in the same way as naturally levered bread is delicious and a solid wooden floor feels great walking on with bare feet.